spencerldixon/dotfiles/README.md

 ## Post-Installation

 - Run `tmux prefix (Ctrl + A) + I` to install tmux plugins
-- Set the iTerm colour scheme to Tokyo Night Dark.
+- Set the iTerm colour scheme to Tokyo Night Dark and font to MesloLGL nerd font.

 You might need to run `source ~/.zshrc` to reload zsh